 There are a lot of tools out there to track your investments.
-One of my favorites is Personal Capital.
+One of my favorites is Empower.
 It offers a free online financial dashboard that automatically tracks your investments and your spending.
 Today I have another option for you–a free spreadsheet that tracks your investments and tells you when it’s time to rebalance your portfolio.

 I have to give a BIG thank you to a reader named Dan.
 He built this spreadsheet and shared it with me weeks ago.
 With his permission, I’ve created a copy and am sharing it with you today.
 Thanks, Dan!

 To start, you can see the spreadsheet by clicking here.
 It is built in Google Sheets.
 When you go to the spreadsheet, you’ll see a sample portfolio built with Vanguard mutual funds and ETFs.
 This is not my portfolio (or Dan’s).
 But it will give you a clear picture of how it works.

 You’ll want to make a copy of it so that you can edit it and save your own portfolio.
 Remember, in order to make a copy, you’ll need a Google account and you’ll need to be signed in.
 Once that’s taken care of, you can make a copy by selecting ‘File’ from the menu and then ‘Make A Copy.’

 The workbook has just two sheets.
 The first sheet lists all of your holdings (click image to enlarge):

 The sections in color you’ll need to fill out.
 Once you do, the other columns get automatically populated using the Google Finance function and built-in formulas.
 Note that for ETFs you’ll need to input the expense ratio yourself.
 For reasons unknown, the Google Finance function doesn’t provide it.

 The second page provides a summary of your investments by asset class, tells you when it’s time to rebalance, and provides a graph of your investments: